univention/univention-corporate-server/doc/architecture/services/portal.rst

    Validates user authentication for a given user.

 Univention Directory Listener
+   In the context of the UCS Portal, the Univention Directory Listener triggers the update of the :ref:`services-ucs-portal-back-end-portal-tile-cache` and the :ref:`services-ucs-portal-back-end-group-cache`.

+..
+TODO : Add reference, once Univention Directory Listener is ready.
    In the context of the UCS Portal, the :ref:`services-listener` triggers the update of the :ref:`services-ucs-portal-back-end-portal-tile-cache` and the :ref:`services-ucs-portal-back-end-group-cache`.